zakvarty/reading_record/README.md

 - The professor and the housekeeper - (?)
 - The windup bird chronicle - Haruki Murakami
 - Conversations with friends - Sally Rooney
+- In the dream house - Carmen Maria Machado
+- All your children have gone/ grown ... german horror, paperback dreams reccomend, lookup

 ## 2021
 1. The authenticity project - Clare Pooley